business of pediatrics

 Allie Squires

-Allie Squires is PCC's Marketing Content Writer and editor of The Independent Pediatrician.
-She holds a master's in Professional Writing from NYU.
+Allie Squires is PCC's Marketing Content Writer and the editor of The Independent Pediatrician since 2019.
+She received a Master's of Science in Professional Writing from NYU and resides in Vermont with her partner.